Technique

 A traditional Thanksgiving meal with various dishes displayed on a table and a person reaching out to the roasted turkey centerpiece.

-The traditional way to plate up carved turkey is on a Serving Platter with dark thigh meat arranged in the center, flanked by white breast meat fanned around the perimeter.
+The traditional way to plate up carved turkey is on a Turkey Platter with dark thigh meat arranged in the center, flanked by white breast meat fanned around the perimeter.

 Drumsticks, drumettes, and flats can then be arranged on top.
 Remind guests that dark meat comes from thighs and drumsticks, while wings and breast are all white meat.